elcapykkzxd/NavPathX/Docs.md

 ### Step 1: Download the Module

-Download or copy the `NavPathX.lua` ModuleScript from this repository.
+Download or copy the `NavPathX.luau` ModuleScript from this repository.

 ### Step 2: Setup Folder Structure